The pros and cons of different electronic payment methods

 • You cannot get into debt with a prepaid credit card.

-• Seeing as the card must be loaded before use, it offers added security.
+• As the card has to be loaded before use, it offers extra security.

 Useful to know: the PostFinance Mastercard Value prepaid card